Prices from Amazon AU, checked 12 August 2026. Drag, swipe or use the arrows.

 A PSU rated for the card, with a native 12V-2×6 cable.
 Not an adapter, not a daisy-chain.
 Quality PSUs from Seasonic, Corsair, be quiet!, EVGA Supernova in the right wattage.
 Budget $200-300 if you need to upgrade.

 Case clearance for the cooler.
-The 5080 is 3.6-slot wide.
+The 5080 and 5070 Ti are wide triple-fan cards.
 Check your case spec for maximum GPU thickness and length.
 SFF cases will struggle with anything above the 5070 Shadow 2X (which is 2-slot).
-Mid-towers handle the 3-slot 5070 Ti comfortably.
-The 5090 needs a full-tower or a mid-tower designed for high-airflow.
+Mid-towers handle the 3-slot-class 5070 Ti and 5080 comfortably.
+A 5090 needs a full-tower or a mid-tower designed for high airflow.

 A monitor that justifies the card.
 A 5080 paired with a 60Hz 1080p panel is wasted silicon.
 The 5070 Ti suits 1440p 144Hz+.
 The 5080 deserves 4K 120Hz minimum.
 The 5090 demands 4K 240Hz or higher.
 Monitor cost: $400 (decent 1440p 165Hz) to $2,000+ (4K 240Hz OLED).